amidja/simply-notes/cloud-platform/stateful-sets/kafka/Strimizi_Admin_Notes.md

-# Administartive Notes
+## Administrative Notes

-How to restarta kafka strimzipodset:
+How to restart Kafka strimzipodset:

 ```bash